hphelion/documentation/UseCases/TasksforAdmins/commercial.dashboard.admin.md

 You can use the dashboard to define user roles that can be used to control access to projects and domains.

-For more information, see [Managing Roles with HP Helion OpenStack Community](/helion/commercial/dashboard/managing/roles/).
+For more information, see [Managing Roles](/helion/commercial/dashboard/managing/roles/).

 <a href="#top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593; </a></p>